nicholasjackson/demo-vault/dynamic-secrets-k8s/README.md

 ![](./images/2_enable.svg)

-The backend then needs to be configured, to configure the backend we need to provide it with:
+Like the datbase backend, authentication backends also need to be configured, to do this, we need:

 * The location of the Kubernetes server
 * A valid JWT which can be used to access the K8s API server